2026 updated guidelines are live! Click here to learn more. Cycle 1 applications are due March 1.

 • Funding of capital campaigns

-• Grants that provide direct support to an individual or one-time experiences to an individual
+• Grants that provide direct support to an individual or one-time experiences to individuals such as camps or field trips

 • Projects that are already in progress or have already been completed